ravnhq/JS-Nerdery-Challenges/questionnaire.md

 >
 > > Passing variables by refence means that you pass the original variable (exactly the value of the memory
 > > where is storage), and if you make a change inside the function you will change the original variable,
-> > this happends with arrays and objects Example:
+> > this happens with arrays and objects Example:

     let person = { name: 'fabio', lastName: 'flores' };
     function addBirthday(person) {